trpc-group/trpc-cpp/docs/en/prometheus_metrics.md

 ### Attribute metrics items

-In addition to automatically collecting RPC call data, the plugin also defines a set of attribute metrics items internally, allowing users to collect and analyze other required data.
+In addition to automatically collecting RPC call data, the plugin also defines a set of attribute metrics items internally,allowing users to collect and analyze other required data.

 | Metrics Name | Type |
 | ------ | ------ |